 2024 End of Year News Roundup: Education

 Throughout the last year the city saw several initiatives to improve the state of education in the city.
 We’ve collected some highlights from mainstream news sources to see what they were talking about.
 Local parents with children enrolled in DCPS are still recovering from the COVID-19 pandemic’s effects on attendance and educational grade level standards.
 Amid lowering crime rates across the city people still seem to be concerned about crime.
+What questions do you have about education in Washington DC?
+Tell us here and we’ll investigate for you!

 DC unveils social-emotional learning standards to address students’ well-being